 How to use Static Ads?

-Mostly appearing in the form of animation, image, video, text, or banner ads, static ads, if done accurately, can bring in a lot of people to your landing page or app.
-Static ads are most suitable for generic offers like- Festival Discounts or Gifts.
-One can use static ads as:
+Mostly appearing in the form of animation, image, video, text, or banner ads, static ads, it can bring in a lot of people to your landing page or app if implemented effectively.
+Static ads are most suitable for generic offers like – Festival Discounts or Gifts.
+One can use static ads for:

 - Social Media Profiles